ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 ![email](images/dns-dkim-receive.gif){.thumbnail}

-### Configure the DKIM automatically for an Exchange email or OVHcloud Email Pro solution <a name="auto-dkim"></a>
+### Configuring DKIM automatically for an OVHcloud Exchange or Email Pro solution <a name="auto-dkim"></a>

-The automatic configuration of DKIM is accessible for email solutions [Exchange](https://www.ovhcloud.com/en-gb/emails/) and [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/).
+The automatic configuration of DKIM is accessible for the email solutions [Exchange](https://www.ovhcloud.com/en-gb/emails/) and [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/).

 By default, the DKIM is not activated when you add a domain name to your platform.
 You will need to launch the automatic configuration process via the OVHcloud Control Panel.